 What ingredients do I need to make this Quick and Easy Dough?

-How are the smart-points figured for this Quick and Easy Dough?
+How are the personal points figured for this Quick and Easy Dough?

 I recommend using a food scale to measure the amount of dough you use per serving.
 Click HERE to check out the food scale I love and recommend.